 Sam Posa’s first-period goal gave the Mavericks a 1-0 lead, and Kleebaum’s first of the night made it 2-0 going into the final period.

 Allen’s John Snowden scored just 53 seconds into the third period, but Trevor Kell helped Missouri regain a two-goal lead with a goal at 9:13.

 However, Allen proved it had plenty of fight left as Darryl Bootland scored on a power play to make it a 3-2 game before Mike Ramsay scored on a power play and Kleebaum wrapped up his big night with his second goal of the evening at 15:45.

-Page 2 of 2 - “The boys are excited about this win,” Hillman said.
+“The boys are excited about this win,” Hillman said.
 “Now, we have to come back home and find a way to get another two points Saturday night at the Events Center.
 I know the fans will help with their enthusiasm, and we’re going to need them to come out and support us against a very good team that is hungry for a win.”